 Me

 Hi!
-My name is Leslie Howlett and I reside in the beautiful state of Utah.
-I have been married for 8 years to a great supportive husband, and have 3 wonderful kids ages 2, 4, and 7.
-Yep, I'm a busy lady!
+My name is Leslie and I reside in the beautiful state of Utah.
+I have been married for 16 years to a great supportive husband, and have 4 awesome kids ages 6, 10, 12, and 15.
+I'm a full time+ RN for the last 2.5 years looking forward to working less and running more soon but grateful for the ability to help my family and others as a nurse.
+I also birth doula occasionally and teach water aerobics once a week.

 I started triathlon in 1999 at age 15 when my swim coach of 3 years suggested I try a tri.
 Not sure why since I didn't run, and only rode my bike to practice sometimes, but regardless, I loved it!
 Totally hooked.
 I grew up in the sport in the days of Richard Barnum Reece for you older Utah athletes; The days where you were required to bring a volunteer or he would choose a member of your family for you, before the days of chip timing when you had to count your own laps for an olympic pool tri and remember how long you started after the first person so he could subtract your time, and the days when we enjoyed post race food consisting of oranges in a box in the back of Richard's truck.
 Awards consisted of cotton tshirts, ribbons, and cheap plastic trophies that my children now enjoy.
 Oh were the days :)